audioscavenger/owncloud-LEMP/README.md

 - [x] reverse engineer Dockerfile
 - [x] rebuild from Dockerfile
 - [x] upload image built with Dockerfile
-- [ ] remove jchaney folder after analysis and maybe re-root the master away from him
+- [x] remove jchaney folder
+- [ ] update Vagrantfile and check what it actually is
+- [ ] update docker-compose.yml
-- [ ] integrate with drone CI
+- [ ] integrate with drone CI + .drone.yml
 - [ ] offer SSL as frontend
 - [ ] offer SSL autoconfig with letsencrypt